University of Illinois Chicago: Campus housing

 West Campus housing is composed of the Single Student Residence (SSR, apartments for graduate students) and Polk Street Residence (cluster style rooms).
 South Campus is home to Marie Robinson Hall and Thomas Beckham Hall, both apartment style buildings.
 In the fall of 2007, James Stukel Towers opened containing suite style rooms with a bathroom and living room.
 In keeping with UIC culture, students often refer to residence halls by abbreviations instead of their full names (e.g. "TBH" instead of "Thomas Beckham Hall").

 The main purpose of the SSR is to house graduate students, undergraduate students of the ages 24 and older, and professional students.
 The third and fourth floors house undergraduate students of the ages of 21 through 23.
 The nursing house is located on the 16th floor.
 The fifth floor of the SSR has a pilot program for students with families.
 The program can house up to 15 families.
 Residents of the family program are zoned to Chicago Public Schools.
 Families living in the SSR are assigned to Washington Irving Elementary School and Crane High School.

-The brand new Academic and Residential Complex, ARC, was opened in response to the ongoing enrollment increase at the university.
+The Academic and Residential Complex, ARC, was opened in response to the ongoing enrollment increase at the university.
 The building consists of large lecture halls, smaller discussion section classrooms, meeting rooms, and student housing.
 The building also has a small gym for student occupants and a Starbucks.